Ty France Preview, Player Props: Mariners vs. Rangers

-Ty France, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Texas Rangers, with Nathan Eovaldi on the hill, September 29 at 10:10 PM ET.
+Saturday, Ty France (.432 slugging percentage past 10 games, including two home runs) and the Seattle Mariners play the Texas Rangers.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Rangers.
+In his previous game, he notched a home run while going 1-for-3 against the Rangers.

 Sportsbook Promo Codes